wispok/backend-hello-world/README.md

 - `/status`: token-based request, overall system status.

+*Note: anything token-based means that the auth token is required.
+You can use any library to generate unique string tokens.*

 ## Test Cases

 Below you will see some examples of input and output on how your program will be tested: